Hawkgirl (Kendra Saunders): Powers and abilities

+With powers originated from Nth metal grafted into her physiology, she possesses superhuman strength, durability, a healing factor, and can fly.
+Originally, her abilities came from a harness and large wings she can control whereas later portrayals instead grant her power through the metal, which later grafted with her physiology, granting her powers similar to her Thanagarian lifetime.
+She is also immortal and remembers her past lives, resulting in a vast amount of knowledge.
+This knowledge makes her a trained archaeologist with an affinity for ancient Egyptian history and alien worlds, a capable detective with keen investigative abilities, and a highly skilled warrior capable in both armed and unarmed combat.

 Other versions

 Earth 2

 In 2011, DC Comics rebooted its continuity as part of the publishing event The New 52.
 Following this, a reimagined Kendra Saunders version of Hawkgirl features in the comic book Earth 2, set in the parallel reality of that designation.
 Her full origin has not been revealed other than some insinuation of her background as part of a secret program that included Al Pratt.
 It is later revealed that Kendra Munoz-Saunders is a professional treasure hunter, and was hired by the World Army before an unrevealed event occurred in Egypt that resulted in the grafting of wings to Kendra's back, the same time Khalid Ben-Hassin found the Helmet of Fate.

 Some time later, Kendra met with the Flash in Europe.
 She was guided by a certain Fate as to where she might find him.
-Together, they went to Washington, D.C. and fought Solomon Grundy, without much success.
+Together, they went to Washington, D.C., and fought Solomon Grundy, without much success.
 They were later joined by Green Lantern, and subsequently by the Atom.
 To defeat Grundy, Green Lantern carried him out of the Earth's atmosphere, and stranded him on the moon.

 Despite his help against Grundy, the Atom, under orders from the World Army, tried to capture Hawkgirl, but she escaped with the help of the Flash.
 Green Lantern then returned to Earth after removing the danger of the nuclear missiles that the World Army launched under the advice of Terry Sloan.
 Unfortunately, he had run out of power, after using so much of it to defeat Grundy.
 He was saved by Hawkgirl, who caught him in mid-free fall.

 Hawkgirl then visited the apartment of Alan Scott who was still mourning over the death of his partner Sam.
 Hawkgirl's detective skills allowed her to discover that Alan and Green Lantern were one and the same.
 She tried to convince him to join her and the Flash to form a team against the coming danger.
 Since then, Hawkgirl alongside the Flash, Green Lantern and Doctor Fate formed the Wonders of the World.